Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects: Additional Simulation Results

 In this section, we show how our estimator performs under different $\left(D,J,T\right)$.
 We maintain $N=10,000$ as in the baseline configuration.
 We draw $Z_{i}\sim\mathcal{N}\left(0,1\right)$ and construct $A$ and $X$ according to the following specifications:

-which coincides with the baseline model at $D=3,J=3$.
-We emphasize that in all configurations we allow for nonlinear dependence between $A$ and $X$ via the latent variable $Z_{i}$.
+which coincides with the baseline model at $D=3,\ J=3$.
+We emphasize that in all configurations we allow for nonlinear dependence between $A$ and $X$ via $Z$.

-We report in Table \ref{tab:PerfVaryDJT} the performance of our estimators for each of the corresponding configurations across all $M=100$ simulations.
+We report in Table \ref{tab:PerfVaryDJT} the performance of our estimators for each of the corresponding configurations across all $M=1,000$ simulations.

-From Table \ref{tab:PerfVaryDJT} we find a larger $T$ improves the performance of our estimator, which is arguably more practically relevant given the increasing availability of long panel data nowadays.
+From Table \ref{tab:PerfVaryDJT} we find a larger $T$ improves the performance of our estimator, which is arguably more practically relevant given the increasing availability of long panel data.
 The improvement in performance with larger $T$ is because our method can extract more information from $T\times\left(T-1\right)$ ordered pairs of time periods which effectively increase the total number of observations.
-We also find that increase in $D$ or $J$ adversely affects the performance of our estimator, which is expected because more information is required to estimate more covariates ($D$) or deal with more alternatives ($J$).
-However, as can be seen from Table \ref{tab:PerfVaryDJT}, the magnitude of such decline in performance is mild.
-For example, when $J$ is 4 and $T$ is 4, an increase in the dimension of product characteristics $D$ from 3 to 4 will increase the rMSE from 0.0722 to 0.0807.
-Likewise, when $D=4$ and $T=4$, an increase in $J$ from 3 to 4 will increase the rMSE from 0.0580 to 0.0807.
+We also find that increase in $D$ or $J$ adversely affects the performance of our estimator, which is expected because more information is required to estimate more covariates or deal with more alternatives.
+For example, when $J$ is 3 and $T$ is 4, an increase in the dimension of product characteristics $D$ from 3 to 4 increases the rMSE from 0.0411 to 0.0497.
+The change in performance for increasing $J$ is more significant.
+For instance, when $D=4$ and $T=4$, an increase in $J$ from 3 to 4 increases the MND from 0.0475 to 0.1003.